 A managerially-oriented course in the operation of a retail enterprise.
 Attention is given to retailing's place in our economic structure and to the operational aspects of retail management.
 Spring.

 Prerequisite: MKT 2302 or consent of instructor.
-Three semester hours

 MARKETING 4332.
 MARKETING MANAGEMENT.